We may earn money or products from the companies mentioned in this post. Please click my disclosure policy to learn more.

 This post takes a look at everything you need to know about the Tron roller coaster to determine whether it’s a ride you want to integrate into your upcoming trip.

 This ride definitely won’t be for everyone, namely small children, but it will likely become a fan favorite ride.
-I just rode Tron in one of the previews so my thoughts on the overall Tron ride experience are included at the end (updated March 20, 2023)
+I rode Tron in one of the previews, and just had my family on it for the first time, so our thoughts on the overall Tron ride experience are included at the end (updated May 16, 2023)